cyanidle/describe/README.md

 //       ^ must write namespace        ^ everything is captured Literally (without macro expansion)
 //                     ^ '&' and '::' are discarded

-// NOTE: '::' is required before field name!
-// Fields are separated based on commas! do not put commas inside meta data!
+// NOTE: '::' is required before each field and is used for parsing: do not put '::' inside meta data!

 }